runzhigu/hugo-mock-landing-page-domain-name/README.md

-Mock landing page for CIS 350 Project
+Mock landing page for CIS 350 Project that autodeploys on pushes to main